PoundPay/poundpay-python/README.rst

 ````````

 In some cases you may wish to batch authorize and escrow a collection of
 payments.
-By doing there will be only *one* payer charge for that collection of
+By doing so there will be only *one* payer charge for that collection
-payments.
-Note that if you do batch authorize a group of payments that group
+of payments.
+Note that if you do batch authorize a collection of payments that
-must *also* be batch escrowed.
-Batching is designed for shopping carts.
+it must *also* be batch escrowed.

+Batching is designed for shopping carts where you want a collection of payments
+to appear to appear as a single charge.

 In order to use batching you simply need to pass `sids` for *all* payments in
 the collection you want to batch to the IFrame::